TheUnknownMystery/Python_AI/README.md

-# Python_AI
+# What Does It Do
-A python Program which can do basic things
+it contians a class called AI which can do certain things